USS Enterprise D

 The original filming model's upper saucer, being prepped by Greg Jein's team

 I was amazed that these raw casts even existed and couldn't believe that the museum was offering someone the chance to work with them!
 Their goal was to turn these decades-old, raw, dusty fibreglass parts into a faithful recreation of the original 4' filming miniature.
 This was a HUGE deal!
 Not just the physical size of the model, but the chance to handle authentic casts from the original production moulds!
 I was green with envy towards whoever ended up being lucky enough to land this incredible opportunity, having assumed that the museum (and these EXTREMELY rare casts) were somewhere in the U.S, and that I had zero chance to get involved.
 I was wrong in that assumption.
 As I continued to read the post I realised that not only was the museum based in the U.K, it was less than 30mins from where I live!
 My jaw was on the floor.
-As you might've noticed looking through this site, I'm very familiar with the Enterprise D to say the least, having built plenty of scale models of it for myself and other collectors over the years.
-It's my favourite ship in sci-fi!
-I didn't hesitate any longer.
-This was a once in a lifetime opportunity so I threw my hat into the ring, offering my services in any way, however small, to help bring this project to life.
+I didn't hesitate, this was a once in a lifetime opportunity so I threw my hat into the ring and offered to help in any way I could to bring this project to life.
 I wasn't confident that I'd be lucky enough to be involved, but it was worth a shot!

-2 weeks later and I was sitting at my desk, pinching myself, staring at those EXTREMELY rare casts.
+2 weeks later and I was sitting at my desk, staring at those EXTREMELY rare casts sitting right in front of me.
 Born from the same moulds as the starship I'd watched on TV my whole life.
 There they were.
 In my house.
 In my hands!
 Against all odds, I had been picked for the project and was entrusted to create a fully functional 4' filming miniature of the Enterprise D. Only the 2nd to ever exist.
-A true twin to the original, in every sense of the word.
 To say I was excited (and more than a little intimidated!) would be quite an understatement!

 I want to say a very heartfelt and sincere thankyou to Jason Joiner, and all of other trustees of the National Film & Sci-Fi Museum, for giving me this opportunity and trusting me with this project.